 - Honestly, roasting the blueberries gives them a ton of flavour so I suggest not skipping this process.

-- To start, roast the blueberries in the oven.
-Allow to cool.
+- First, roast the blueberries in the oven then allow them to cool completely.

 - Next, mix the ice cream base in a stand mixer.
 Do not over-mix after adding the berries.

-- Transfer the mixture to your frozen ice cream bowl and pop it on the ice cream maker to churn.
+- Then transfer the mixture to your frozen ice cream bowl and pop it on the ice cream maker to churn.

-- Freeze the ice cream.
+- Next, freeze the ice cream.
 To clarify, I prefer letting it set up in the freezer for 24 hours.
 You can actually serve it immediately if you like soft serve ice cream.

-- Remove from freezer and go nuts!
+- Finally, remove from freezer and go nuts!
 This ice cream is worth every calorie!

 Can I make this with other fruit

 Hell, yeah!
-Here’s a list of suggestions for you:
+In addition to blueberries, here’s a list of suggestions for you:

 - Strawberries – roasted or plain